 Hair loss in women?

 Yes, women get it too but it is less common than in men.
 It is often not permanent and grows back after periods of hormonal change (pregnancy, menopause).

 The pattern of permanent hair loss in women tends to be different than in men.
 Women tend to thin right across the top of the scalp rather than in patches.
 This can be even more distressing because the hair loss is over a greater area.

 This is the one case where you really CAN blame the parents: genetics is far by the biggest cause of hair loss.
 It’s a myth to say that the mother’s side of the family is more influential – both sides can pass it on.
 This natural hair loss can be made worse by other factors – medication, over-styling, poor diet and other factors.

 How to cover up bald patches?

 The only permanent way to combat hair loss with natural hair is to have a hair transplant.
 This transplanted hair is permanent and should last for the rest of your life.
 Everyone has a permanent ‘horseshoe’ on the back and sides of the scalp where donor hair can be harvested by FUE or FUT and replanted in the balding areas.
-Techniques have improved markedly over last 20 years and patients using a skilled surgeon such as Dr Shahmalak can expect wonderfully blended new hair covering up their bald spots.
+Techniques have improved markedly over the last 20 years and patients using a skilled surgeon such as Dr Shahmalak can expect wonderfully blended new hair to cover up their bald spots.
 It takes between six months to a year for the transplanted hair to grow back.